Explore solutions built for your industry

 • Reduce illnesses associated with dining out

-So what are the consequences for a restaurant that falls from an A to a B rating?
-It depends, of course, on specific details of each case.
+So, what are the consequences for a restaurant that falls from an A to a B rating?
+It depends, of course, on the specific details of each case.
 But in general, it’s something that every restaurant should avoid.

 All state and local letter-grading systems are based on the FDA Food Code, which identifies 56 different inspection items.
 Most public health agencies have adopted this code, sometimes adding many more items of their own.
 About half of the Food Code items are critical violations that significantly increase the risk of foodborne illness—and therefore are given heavier weight in calculating grades.

-During an inspection, which must occur at least once a year, points are added up and measured against a letter scale comprised of 3 ranges: A, B, and C. Although each state may adopt its own numerical ranges, in general the letter grades for all health agencies mean the following:
+During an FDA Food Code inspection, which must occur at least once a year, points are added up and measured against a letter scale comprised of 3 ranges: A, B, and C. Although each state may adopt its own numerical ranges, in general, the letter grades for all health agencies mean the following:

 • GRADE A: The restaurant is clean, up to code, and free of violations.